j7126/OctoPrint-Dashboard/README.md

 A dashboard tab for Octoprint that displays the most relevant info regarding the state of the printer and any on-going print jobs.

+Note!
 This is a work in progress and may be buggy and/or incomplete

 ## Features